WordPress Plugins: What to Install and What to Avoid

 WordPress can be a great tool for building a great website.

-When making your website, choose a hosting provider that specializes in WordPress hosting, an area that we here at Verpex excel in, to simplify your website maintenance.
+When making your website, choose a hosting provider that specializes in hosting for Wordpress, an area that we here at Verpex excel in, to simplify your website maintenance.

 Lastly, make sure to keep your website safe by choosing the right plugins for you.